Hartman-SupraCoder/Error-With-Example-Repository/README.md

 # Error-With-Example-Repository
-Error Exist Within Example-Repository or Dose Not Exist Unable To Complete Assigment Due To Site Problems
+Error Exist Within Example Repository or Dose Not Exist Unable To Complete Assigment Due To Site Problems